 NAFSA's eleven regions welcome you to join us at the NAFSA All-Region Summit, a special virtual conference held October 4 - 22, 2021.
 Participants gain access to live and on-demand region-specific content, as well as shared activities and events.
 This first-ever combined regional event will provide participants with new learning, networking, and engagement opportunities.

 Region III Regional Awards

-Nominations are open for the four Regional Awards that we give out at the Region III Conference every year.
-The deadline to submit nominations is Tuesday, October 1.
+Nominations are open for the Regional Awards that we give out at the Region III Conference every year.
+The deadline to submit nominations is August 1, 2021.
 The link to submit nomination information for each of these awards is below.

 Rising Star Young Leader Award

 To be considered for the Region III Rising Star Young Leader Award a nominee:

 - May or may not be a NAFSA member

 - Has served in their present area of expertise/specialization no more than five years

 - Shows passion and has made significant contributions to their department, unit, institution, organization, to the Region III NAFSA community, and/or to the field of international education

 - Has engaged in activities such as: